Household income in the United States

 U.S. real median household income reached $63,688 in January 2019, an increase of $171 or 0.3% over one month over that of December 2018.

-Household income is an economic standard that can be applied to one household, or aggregated across a large group such as a county, city, or the whole country.
+Household income is an economic measure of one household's total income.
+This measure can be aggregated across households for a geographic unit such as county, city, region or country.
 It is commonly used by the United States government and private institutions to describe a household's economic status or to track economic trends in the US.
+Household income is often defined as gross (pre-tax) wage income, excluding benefits and transfers from government welfare programs.

-A key measure of household income is the median income, at which half of households have income above that level and half below.
+A key aggregate is median income, which gives the household income where, within the statistical area, half of households have an income above that value, and the other half of households have an income which falls below.
 The U.S. Census Bureau reports two median household income estimates based on data from two surveys: the Current Population Survey (CPS) Annual Social and Economic Supplement and the American Community Survey (ACS).
 The CPS ASEC is the recommended source for national-level estimates, whereas the ACS gives estimates for many geographic levels.
-According to the CPS, the median household income was $70,784 in 2021.
-According to the ACS, the U.S. median household income in 2018 was $61,937.
+For calendar year 2024, the Current Population Survey Annual Social and Economic Supplement estimated real median household income at $83,730, not statistically different from the 2023 estimate of $82,690.
 Estimates for previous years are given in terms of real income, which have been adjusted for changes to the price of goods and services.

 The distribution of U.S. household income has become more unequal since around 1980, with the income share received by the top 1% trending upward from around 10% or less over the 1953–1981 period to over 20% by 2007.
 Since the end of the Great Recession, income inequality in the US has gone down slightly, and at an accelerated pace since 2019.